pygame-community/pygame-ce/docs/reST/ref/transform.rst

    .. ## pygame.transform.average_color ##

+.. function:: invert

+   | :sl:`inverts the RGB elements of a surface`
+   | :sg:`average_color(surface, dest_surface=None) -> Surface`

+   Inverts each RGB pixel contained within the Surface, does not affect alpha channel.
+Can also be used with a destination Surface.

+   .. ## pygame.transform.invert ##

 .. function:: threshold

    | :sl:`finds which, and how many pixels in a surface are within a threshold of a 'search_color' or a 'search_surf'.`